Oliva Sabuco: Physical medicine and remedies

-Sabuco disagreed with the traditional medical theory and thought its failure to control medicine was due to people's ignorance on the impact of emotions on physical health.
-Emotions such as anger, sadness, love, excessive joy, hatred, shame and distrust caused imbalances in the bodily humors which squeezed the humor and humidity out of the brain where the soul was located.
-The only true appropriate medicine would comfort the brain and be in accordance between the body and the soul.
+Sabuco disagreed with the traditional medical theory and thought its failure to control medicine was due to people's ignorance of the impact of emotions on physical health.
+Emotions such as anger, sadness, love, excessive joy, hatred, shame and distrust caused imbalances in the bodily humours which squeezed the humour and humidity out of the brain where the soul was located.
+The only true appropriate medicine would comfort the brain and be in accordance with the body and the soul.
 Words and deeds that generated joy and hope and taking care of the stomach were the three pillars of health that could comfort the brain.
-If optimism, contented happiness and abdominal temperature were left unattended they could lead to sorrow, discontent and melancholy.
-Another general remedy mentioned was the diversion of humor through bodily openings so it would not reach internal organs.
+If optimism, contented happiness and abdominal temperature were left unattended, they could lead to sorrow, discontent and melancholy.
+Another general remedy mentioned was the diversion of humour through bodily openings so it would not reach internal organs.

 Treatise

 The book, published in Madrid in 1587, was called Nueva Filosofia de la Naturaleza del Hombre (New Philosophy of Human Nature).
 It consisted of seven separately titled treatises.
 The first five, Knowledge of One's Self, Composition of the World as It Is, Things That Will Improve This World and Its Nations, Treatments and Remedies of Proper Medicine, and Proper Medicine Derived from Human Nature are written in the Castilian language.
 While the last two, Brief Exposition on Human Nature: The Foundations of the Art of Medicine, and Proper Philosophy of the Nature of Composite Things, of Humans, and of the World, Unknown to the Ancients, are written in Latin.
 This book, in its entirety, was dedicated to Philip II of Spain.

 The first treatise within Sabuco's most famous book, New Philosophy of Human Nature, introduces a discussion between three peasants, whom she identified as shepherds and who critique the views of others.
-These three shepherds continue as the main characters throughout the remaining six treatises and their discussions cover various topics of human nature.
+These three shepherds continue as the main characters throughout the remaining six treatises, and their discussions cover various topics of human nature.
 The identity of her characters represents the significance of remaining in close contact with nature and staying isolated from society so societal views will not sully the mind.
 She purposely included peasants as characters in order to demonstrate how philosophy and medicine are relevant regardless of social class.
 Sabuco believed her theory should be relevant to simple folks and applicable to their lives.
-The treatises emphasized the universe by describing the theory on mutual interdependence of the soul, body, and cosmos.
+The treatises emphasized the universe by describing the theory of mutual interdependence of the soul, body, and cosmos.